IRNAS/irnas-guidelines-docs/docs/github_projects_guidelines.md

 Given the preceding versioning scheme increment:

-1. a`major` number when releasing a new, initial stable version of a product (`v1.0.0`), making any conceptual changes, major rewrite, major documentation changes, a new generation of a product or any other change which requires additional human involvement.
+1. A `major` number when releasing a new, initial stable version of a product (`v1.0.0`), making any conceptual changes, major rewrite, major documentation changes, a new generation of a product or any other change which requires additional human involvement.
-2. a `minor` number when adding new features, enhancements, and documentation in a backwards-compatible manner and
+2. A `minor` number when adding new features, enhancements, and documentation in a backwards-compatible manner and
-3. a `bugfix` number when you make backwards-compatible bug fixes.
+3. A `bugfix` number when you make backwards-compatible bug fixes.

 New projects should start with version `v0.1.0` and continue from there.